 University of Minnesota

-Center for German and European Studies (CGES) is one of only five "Centers of Excellence" supported by the DAAD in the United States and the only one in the Midwest.
+Center for German & European Studies (CGES) is one of five "Centers of Excellence" supported by the German Academic Exchange Service (DAAD) in the United States.
 The research, training, and educational programs of CGES improve knowledge among teachers and students, strengthen innovative research, and yield significant economic and policy advantages.

 Immigration History Research Center (IHRC) preserves and promotes the history of the American immigrant experience.
-It acts in partnership with various ethnic communities, historical agencies, research specialists, educators, and many others.
-The IHRC develops and maintains a library and archival collection, provides research assistance, produces publications, and sponsors academic and public programs.
+The IHRC acts in partnership with various ethnic communities, historical agencies, research specialists, educators, and many others.
+The IHRC also develops and maintains a library and archival collection, provides research assistance, produces publications, and sponsors academic and public programs.

 Institute for Global Studies (IGS) creates an environment for students and scholars at the University of Minnesota to investigate the sets of interrelated processes forming today's increasingly interdependent world.
 IGS provides a vibrant curriculum for students, brings together scholars from diverse disciplines, and works with the community to create partnerships examining global issues.
-CAS is one of ten interdisciplinary research centers that partners with IGS for administrative support.
+CAS is one of ten interdisciplinary research centers supported by IGS.